gethinode/docs/content/en/_index.md

       title: Build a static website.
 Fast and flexible.
       align: start
       content: >-
-        Powered by [Hugo](https://gohugo.io), the world’s fastest framework for building websites, Hinode is fast and flexible.
+        Powered by [Hugo](https://gohugo.io), the world's fastest framework for building websites, Hinode is fast and flexible.
 Hinode lets you create a blog, documentation site, or landing page that scales with your needs.
       width: 6
     align: end
     order: last